campim/DSACPP/README.md

 **5. shellsort.cpp :** Shell sort algorithm is a similar general version of the insertion sort algorithm.
 Also using STL vector of integers.

-**6. mergesort.cpp :** Merge sort algotirhm, also using random STL vector of integers.
+**6. mergesort.cpp :** Merge sort algorithm, also using random STL vector of integers.

+**7. countingsort.cpp :** Counting sort algorithm, create an array of values counting occurrence of values in an index, using random STL vector of integers.

 LICENSING